 - Your passport and your wallet is your main priority!
 Never leave it alone, even in a locker in hostel!
 You don`t even realize how easy is to open it for professional.
 I got robbed this way in Santiago, in Chile.

-- Before departure, I gave my mother copy of my passport, insurance, injections I took, all pin numbers and account details, just in case and for peace of my mind.
+- Before departure, I gave my mother copy of my passport, insurance, injections, I took, all pin numbers and account details, just in case and for peace of my mind.
 Please do so as well, leave it with someone you trust and memorize phone number, you newer know what might happen.

 - Do not panic if there is an error in a cash machine, it may not be your card, but machine might be just empty.
 It really is a common problem.
 I remember, in Buenos Aires, I’ve had to try 6 of them, before finding one with money in it.

-- As a budget backpackers, always check general prices in each country.
+- As a budget backpacker, always check general prices in each country.
 You can have a look here too.
 A very expensive trip on Amazon trough a rain forest from Brazil might be very cheap from Bolivia, Colombia or Venezuela.

 Companies, service and routes